mjbsp/mp/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: A zoom seminar series on minority politics in comparative politics, American politics, and political psychology.
+bio: A Zoom seminar series on minority politics in comparative politics, American politics, and political psychology.

 # social:
 # - icon: envelope